In this 24 hours to Hell and Back episode, Gordon Ramsay visits Fetch Bistro in Witchita, Kansas.

 The business is close to shutting completely as they have run out of money.

-They also notice servers are petting dogs while on the job and not washing their hands.
+They also notice servers are petting dogs while on the job.

 Gordon notices that the dog food looks more attractive than the human food!